 If the Local Authority is unable to determine eligibility on distance, i.e. two or more addresses are equal distance from the school; a random allocation will be carried out.
 In the event of a random allocation, someone independent of the Children’s Services Department and of the school would supervise the process, and parents would be invited to attend.

 NB.
 The shortest safe walking route continues to be a consideration for assisted transport purposes.

-Where there are more preferences than there are places available, the Governing Body employs its oversubscription criteria to objectively determine which children should be offered a place at Godolphin Infant School.
+Where there are more preferences than there are places available, the Governing Body employs its oversubscription criteria to objectively determine which children should be offered a place at Phoenix Infant Academy.

 In the event of the admission number being reached within any one of the oversubscription criteria in the order listed, the distance criteria will be used as a ‘tie breaker’.